bitterjug/devjournal-crypto/devjournal.markdown

  - [ ] The ugly black tabs are caused by $tabs-background not being in scope somehow in the relevant file

- - [ ] After vanilla deploy, the server didn't have permssion to access
+ - [x] After vanilla deploy, the server didn't have permssion to access

     OSError at /logframe/1/result/2/
     [Errno 13] Permission denied: '/var/django/v4clogframe/current/django/website/static/.webassets-cache'

+There's an interesting problem with getting the id of a newly created subindicator to use in its target values: the new ID doesn't come back from the server until 'some time later' asynchronously.

+We need to not render the target values until the subindicator's id is known.
+Which means we need to be listening to its sync events.

+ - [ ] I tried re-using the sub-indicator view for each render of the target row, but this stopped it responding to click events for some reason I can't yet figure out